crliuuuuu/Numerical-PDEs/README.md

 # Numerical PDEs

 This repository contains my personal implementation of some numerical PDEs-related projects using C++.
-Each project comes with its own set of reference tests and a Chinese test report.
+Each project comes with its own set of reference tests and a Chinese test report written in LaTeX.

 ## Contents